JetBrains/kotlin-multiplatform-dev-docs/topics/development/build-and-run-kmp.md

 ### Run your application on iOS Simulator

 If you haven't launched Xcode as part of the initial setup, do that before running the iOS app.
-You need the iOS platform support installed:
+Install the iOS platform support:
 In Xcode, check **Xcode | Settings | Components** to make sure at least one iOS simulator is installed.

 In your Kotlin Multiplatform IDE, select the iOS entry in the list of run configurations